mfinkelstine/k8s-cloud-provider/vsphere.md

         ```

 # Troubleshooting Configuration
-### Unable to find VM by UUID
+### Issue : Unable to find VM by UUID
-- issue when adding new or freah cluster and nodes with cloud-provider=vsphere tailing kubectl logs we will see such error
+- When setting up new/existance cluster or nodes and adding flag **cloud-provider=vsphere** and we see in kubectl logs Error: **Unable to find VM by UUID.
+VM UUID:**
+  like in the example
     ```bash
     I0207 09:24:23.681213       1 disruption.go:288] Starting disruption controller
     I0207 09:24:23.681223       1 controller_utils.go:1025] Waiting for caches to sync for disruption controller